pixto/polymer-leaderboard/README.md

 ```
 then open your browser at http://localhost:3000

-Bower dependencies are installed automatically by mquandalle:bower and
-html import (with vulcanization if needed) by differential:vulcanize

 ## Informations

 In this project, meteor templates are not used to create views.
 There is only one &lt;body&gt; element :